MihaiNeagu2021/Persons-and-Groups/README.md

 ## Details
 The project meets the requirements:
-- create/edit people
+Create/edit people
--create/edit groups
+Create/edit groups
--move people from one group to another
+Move people from one group to another
--For the last task to move one group to another group, the functionality is not complete, there are a few more corner cases to cover.
+For the last task to move one group to another group, the functionality is not complete, there are a few more corner cases to cover.
 I decided to send the implementation in this form to fit in time.

 All the data is stored in local storage